nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 08 The Shell.markdown

 ##

-10. By executing the command line:
+10. By executing the command-line:

     `cat foo1 - foo2`